mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 As a first-time participant, the logistics of this race were admittingly a challenge.
 However, after experiencing _Roth_ and how everything comes together on race day, those logistics are not as big as they seem.
-I do it again in a heartbeat.
+I'd do it again in a heartbeat.

 And having a shower at the end of a race?
 _SO AWESOME!_